nacerillo/Fifth_Element_ProjectTeam/README.md

 ____________________________________________________________________________________

 **Story #4:**
-As a user I’ve come to realize that I want to improve my mental health and have decided to look for a new place to live.
-So I look at the website the our group has created and it provides me with the happiness index for different city locations.
-The great part is that I have discovered that I can look at images of the cities and what the transportation is like within that city.
+As a user, I want to be able to pull up transportation info about a specific city, so that I will know the best way to get around in that city.

 **Feature Tasks:**

 - User will be able to save searches and have them displayed on a ‘saved searches’ page.
+- be able to access transportation data over the API

 **Acceptance Test:**